Kriegsspiel: Reisswitz Jr. perfects Kriegsspiel (1824)

 Reisswitz Jr.'s great innovation, however, was the introduction of an umpire.
 The players did not directly control the troop blocks on the game map.
 Rather, they wrote down their orders for their troops and gave them to the umpire.
-The umpire would then move the blocks across the game map according to how he judged the imaginary troops would interpret and carry out the players' orders.
+The umpire would then move the blocks across the game map according to how they judged the imaginary troops would interpret and carry out the players' orders.
 When the troops engaged the enemy on the map, it was umpire who rolled the dice, computed the effects, and removed slain units from the map.

 The game could simulate the fog of war, where the umpire would place on the map blocks only for the troops which were in visual range of both sides.
 The umpire kept a mental track of where the hidden troops were located, and only deployed blocks for them when they came into view of the enemy.
 The umpire arbitrated situations which the rules did not explicitly cover, which plugged any gaps in Reisswitz Jr.'s system.
 This required the umpire to be an impartial and experienced officer.

 In early 1824, the prince invited Reisswitz Jr. to present his wargame to the king and his senior generals at Berlin Castle.
 They were impressed and officially endorsed his game as a training tool for the officer corps.
 The Chief of the General Staff, General von Müffling declared: "this is no ordinary sort of game, this is schooling for war.
 I must and will recommend it most warmly to the army."
 The king ordered that every regiment receive a Kriegsspiel set.
 Reisswitz established a workshop by which he could mass-produce and distribute it.
 He sold the game's material in a box-set priced at 30 thalers.
+30 thalers in 1824 had an equivalent purchasing power of €1,704 in 2025 (US$2,020).
 This was thus the first wargame to be widely adopted by a military as a serious tool for training and research.